• Winter recipes

 Jump to Recipe

-When you have excess Fresh Fenugreek leaves, My mum also made Aloo Methi sabji, Aloo Methi Paratha, and Methi Namak Pare.
+When we had an excess of fresh fenugreek leaves, my mum also made Aloo Methi sabji, Aloo Methi Paratha, and Methi Namak Pare.

-We are lucky to have fresh fenugreek leaves available all around the year at the Indian grocers.
-Also, you can grow methi at home in just a month during the spring/ summer.
+Fenugreek Leaves: Also popularly called methi in Hindi.
+In the UK, fresh fenugreek leaves are available year-round at Indian grocers.
+You can also grow methi at home in just a month during the spring/summer.

 Why make this recipe?

-Healthy and Delicious – Great way to include greens in your diet.
-And also methi leaves are high in fiber and other essential nutrients.
-It is known to have a natural cooling effect on your body.
+Healthy and Delicious: This recipe is a great way to include greens in your diet.
+Methi leaves are high in fiber and other essential nutrients and are known to have a natural cooling effect on your body.

 stack of methi theplas